Xylocopa pubescens: Colony cycle

 Colonies can be founded throughout the breeding season, which takes place from the beginning of March to the beginning of November, depending on ecological conditions.
 Each colony is founded by a solitary female.
 The brood is produced continuously as long as space and resources are available.
 Young males and females emerge from the beginning of May until the end of the breeding season in November.
 Overlapping generations can be found in nests starting at the beginning of May.
 All spring nests contain only one bee (either a young female or an old female who has overwintered) until the progeny of the bee enters the pupal stage.
 After that, between 1–8 adult females may be present one time as new adults remain in the nest for up to 2 weeks.
 Colony and nesting cycles coincide.

 Ontogenesis

-Eggs are laid on bee bread in short tunnels in the nest, each containing 1–3 progeny each.
+Eggs are laid on bee bread in short tunnels in the nest, each containing 1–3 progeny.
 When the larvae emerge from their eggs, they feed on the bee bread and go through two stages of molting before the pre-pupal stage.
 The first progeny to emerge will push its siblings father into the tunnel and take over the vacated space.
 The pre-pupal stage lasts several days before pupation.
 All pupae begin white and grow darker with time before turning into adults.
 Abdominal glands in females are white when they are young and grow more yellow as they mature.
 Total developmental time from egg to adult is around 45–49 days, lasting somewhat less in the summer.